-Analyzing its customer experience data enabled Tasty to identify gaps in the service it was delivering, and which prevented people moving along the buyer journey.
+Analyzing its customer experience data enabled Tasty to identify gaps in the service it was delivering, which prevented people from moving along the buyer journey.
 In response, Tasty has partnered with Walmart to launch a kitchen product range, and with Nestle on a line of ice cream.

 Who would have thought a digital media publisher would launch a line of kitchen products and food?